-- (1) The chief fire officer may cancel any certificate of fitness in respect of premises or temporary structure if he has reason to believe that- - (a) the owner or person in charge of the premises concerned contravenes or fails to comply with any provision of this by-law; or - (b) the building or structure contravenes or does not comply with the requirements of this bylaw. - (2) Subject to subsection (3), before the chief fire officer cancels a certificate of fitness as contemplated in subsection (1), he must- - (a) give the owner or person in charge of the premises written notice of the intention to cancel the certificate of fitness and the reasons for such cancellation; - (b) give the owner or person in charge of the premises a period of at least 21 days to make written representations regarding the matter to the municipality. - (3) If the chief fire officer has reason to believe that the failure to cancel a certificate of fitness may endanger any person or property, he may cancel a certificate of fitness without prior notice to the owner or person in charge of the premises as contemplated in subsection (2). - (4) If the chief fire officer cancels a certificate of fitness in terms of subsection (3), he must- - (a) furnish the owner or person in charge of the premises or temporary structure concerned with written notice of the cancellation; - (b) give the owner or person in charge of the premises a period of at least 21 days to make written representations regarding the matter to the municipality.
+- (1) The chief fire officer may cancel any certificate of fitness in respect of premises or temporary structure if he has reason to believe that- - (a) the owner or person in charge of the premises concerned contravenes or fails to comply with any provision of this by-law; or - (b) the building or structure contravenes or does not comply with the requirements of this bylaw. - (2) Subject to subsection (3), before the chief fire officer cancels a certificate of fitness as contemplated in subsection (1), he must- - (a) give the owner or person in charge of the premises written notice of the intention to cancel the certificate of fitness and the reasons for such cancellation; and - (b) give the owner or person in charge of the premises reasonable time to make written representations regarding the matter. - (3) If the chief fire officer has reason to believe that the failure to cancel a certificate of fitness may endanger any person or property, he may cancel a certificate of fitness without prior notice to the owner or person in charge of the premises as contemplated in subsection (2).

+- (4) If the chief fire officer cancels a certificate of fitness in terms of subsection (3), he must- - (a) furnish the owner or person in charge of the premises or temporary structure concerned with written notice of the cancellation; and - (b) give the owner or person in charge of the premises a period of at least 21 days to make written representations regarding the matter.